txb12345/AMKSR-for-SAR-ATR/README.md

 # AMKSR-for-SAR-ATR

 Note that the reviewer should first download the data sets under various scenarios to the same directory as the source code.
-Then, the reviewer can run the source code of AMKSR on different data sets to verify the recognition results of AMKSR.
+Then, the reviewer can run the source code of AMKSR on different data sets to observe the recognition results of AMKSR.

 The demo.m provides a case study about the entire training and test process of AMKSR.